 While Tupiza may not seem like a logical first starting point, starting a Bolivian Salt Flats tour from Tupiza Bolivia is like doing the 4-day and 3-night loop from Uyuni in reverse, meaning you’ll be visiting the sites when they’re a lot less crowded.

-When ending a tour in Uyuni, you can choose to return with the guides to Tupiza if you’ll continue traveling from there, or remain in Uyuni and travel onward.
+When ending a Salar de Uyuni tour from Tupiza in Uyuni, you can choose to return with the guides to Tupiza if you’ll continue traveling from there or remain in Uyuni and travel onward.
 This means that no matter where you’re headed next, you’ve got an easy way to get there.

 If you’re looking for a tour that starts from and ends in San Pedro de Atacama, check out Howlanders!
-Howlanders tour company offers an extremely popular 4-day and 3-night tour from San Pedro de Atacama that I’ve heard rave reviews of from a fellow travel blogger.
+Howlanders is a tour company that offers an extremely popular 4-day and 3-night tour from San Pedro de Atacama that I’ve heard rave reviews of from a fellow travel blogger.

 Formerly an island within the middle of the prehistoric lake that formed the salt flats, this rocky outcropping in the middle of the salt flats is a popular stop on tours.

 It is home to towering cacti, some nearly 30 feet (10 meters) tall.
 Not only a beautiful spot itself, but this island also makes for a beautiful panoramic view over the salt flats – included in nearly all Salar de Uyuni tours!

 A rare break from the empty salt flats, the Plaza of Flags is a beautiful circle of flags left behind by visitors – bring your own and contribute if your flag isn’t there yet!
 The colors of the flags are beautiful against the white salt and blue sky backdrop.